 Being a visitor in Poland will make you much more welcome, when you make the effort to greet people in Polish.

 The Next 12 Polish Phrases: “Gdzie jest?”

-In the next installment (to be added shortly) – Essential Polish 2 – you’ll learn to ask where the bathroom, train and bus station, bank, pharmacy etc. are located.
+In the next installment – Polish 2 For Travel– you’ll learn to ask where the bathroom, train and bus station, bank, pharmacy etc. are located.

 Even if you have a GPS-enabled smart phone, it won’t tell you where the bathroom is – and you’ll certainly find plenty of opportunities to ask other “Where…?” questions.